 A second factor uniformly facilitating completion of the audit cycle was the incorporation of action planning into feedback processes (Gould et al., 2018).
 Passive dissemination of feedback often resulted in limited actionability of audit findings (Trietsch et al., 2017; Ivers et al., 2013).
-Action planning involved providing participants with recommendations for action at the same Line source solutions to identified issues ing was particularly effective if conducted face-to-face within an active solutions to identified issues ing was particularly effective if conducted face-to-face within active statistical by those centrally overseeing the audit (Belizán et al., 2011;Batty et al., 2004).
+Action planning involved providing participants with recommendations for action at the same time as audit feedback (Belizán et al., 2011; Bowie et al., 2009; Balogh et al., 1998).
+This facilitated change by increasing participant self-efficacy in their ability to improve their practice (Bailie et al., 2008) and by empowering participants to problem-solve solutions to identified issues (Reszel et al., 2019).
+Action planning was particularly effective if conducted face-to-face within outreach workshops facilitated by those centrally overseeing the audit (Belizán et al., 2011; Batty et al., 2004).
 This type of organisational commitment to enabling improvement resulted in participants perceiving the audit as responsive to the needs of their healthcare environment, further motivating improvement efforts and inducing a positive cycle of change (Gaies et al., 2016).
-An audit that simply fed back results with neither the provision of recommendations support of change was viewed as neither valuable nor responsive by provi-result in the implementation of meaningful change. time as audit feedback (Belizán et al., 2011; Bowie et al., 2009; Balogh et al., 1998).
-This facilitated 2016).
-An audit that simply fed back results with neither the provision of recommendations for support of change was viewed as neither valuable nor responsive by participants and did not result in the implementation of meaningful change (Bowie et al., 2012; van Hamerstein et al., 2012).
+An audit that simply fed back results with neither the provision of recommendations nor support of change was viewed as neither valuable nor responsive by participants and did not result in the implementation of meaningful change (Bowie et al., 2012; van Hamersveld et al., 2012).